cloudwalk/gantryd/README.md

 You can build an image of gantryd:
 ```
-docker build -t cloudwalk/gantry .
+docker build -t cloudwalk/gantryd .
 ```

 To use this image, we need to mount host's Docker socket inside the container.
-It will listen for HTTP connections in container's port 5000, so you need to bind to it:
+It will listen for HTTP connections in container's port 5000, so you need to bind this port to a host's port.
+One issue, though, is we need to forward connections on host to haproxy runnning inside gantryd container, so we must bind our application ports when starting gantryd.
+For example, suppose you will use gantryd to update a webserver listening to port 80 (as exposed by its container).
+We need to bind this port in gantry.
+Here is the command do run gantryd listening to port 1644, exposing port 80 for your application:
 ```
-docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 1644:5000 cloudwalk/gantry
+docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 1644:5000 -p 80:80 cloudwalk/gantryd
 ```

 After the container is online, we can use curl to send HTTP requests to it: